bretton/packer-FreeBSD/README.md

 `32G` seems to be the minimum for KVM machines, errors if set lower, won't boot.
 This is because qemu-img resize wipes the partition table.
 Don't worry, the exported images will be sparse and small now.

+Additionally, this branch uses a patched install cd, to allow for setting smaller-than-disk zfsroot partitions.

 `10240` (same as 10GB) is fine with Virtualbox.

 There are [official FreeBSD] VMs available from the Vagrant Cloud too.